patxipierce/rasyen/README.md

 - `=number-to-words`
     - Converts a number from digits to its word representation.

+There is an ever-growing [test file](http://code.patxipierce.com/rasyen/tests.html) where you can see every filter in action.

 ## Examples:

 You can use filters on lists to do a specific thing with the randomly returned result.

 ### Basic filters

-A filter is usually prefixed by a list name it applies to, so if your list is named _fruit_ containing a single item _banana_, its tag in the template would be "%fruit%" and to apply the _=to-upper_ filter you would add it to the tag resulting in `%fruit=to-upper%` which would produce _BANANA_.
+A filter is usually prefixed by a list name it applies to, so if your list is named "_fruit_" containing a single item "_banana_", its tag in the template would be "_%fruit%_", and to apply the "_=to-upper_" filter you would add it to the tag resulting in `%fruit=to-upper%` which would produce "_BANANA_".

 ```js
 // Add a list called "insect"